Prograda/Skybolt/README.md

 2. Clone [SkyboltAssets](https://github.com/Piraxus/SkyboltAssets) and checkout desired git branch/tag
 3. Run `dvc checkout` command in the SkyboltAssets root directory to fetch the remote files

+### NLCD Land Cover (Optional)
+Land cover tiles for USA.
+Used by Skybolt to place trees on terrain in forest areas.
+This package can be downloaded [here](https://f000.backblazeb2.com/file/skybolt/NLCDLandCover_1_0_0.zip).

 ### Seattle Map Features (Optional)
-The Seattle package provides map features (buildings, roads, lakes etc) for the city of Seattle.
+Map features (buildings, roads, lakes etc) for the city of Seattle.
 These features were generated from OpenStreetMap data using the MapFeaturesConverter tool.
 This package can be downloaded [here](https://f000.backblazeb2.com/file/skybolt/Seattle_1_1_0.zip).

 ## Running
 ### Settings